apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/1-ndarray.md

 # Step 1: Manipulate data with NP on MXNet

-This getting started exercise introduces the `np` package, which is the primary tool for storing and transforming data on MXNet.
-If you’ve worked with NumPy before, you’ll notice `np` is, by design, similar to NumPy.
+This getting started exercise introduces the `np` package, which is similar to Numpy.
+For more information, please see [Differences between NP on MXNet and NumPy](docs/python_docs/python/tutorials/getting-started/deepnumpy/deepnumpy-vs-numpy.md).

 ## Import packages and create an array